Last updated on

 What is important to recognize, however, is that, as the real estate market becomes increasingly crowded, you need to stand out from that clutter.

-If your website doesn’t convert or build credibility like it should, or if it doesn’t load fast enough to rank in Google, or demand attention, then you’ll have little chance of success in 2018, 2019, and even 2020 market.
+If your website doesn’t convert or build credibility like it should, or if it doesn’t load fast enough to rank in Google, or demand attention, then you’ll have little chance of success in 2020 and beyond.

 At Carrot, we help beginner and top-level investors and agents drive traffic, pull leads, and land deals.